armory/documentation/_install_guide/gettings_started.md

 ```
 Then `ctrl+c` to exit watch once it is healthy.

 ### Re-Deploying Spinnaker

-Next we will configure Spinnaker so that it can re-deploy itself.
-This way we can make configuration changes without any trouble.
+Next we will configure Spinnaker so that Spinnaker can re-deploy Spinnaker.
+This way we can make configuration changes and provide Spinnaker with an upgrade path.

 We will do the following: